oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

 || **Optional**||
 |09| Reset the Security Central labs config | <5 minutes|

-## Task: Access Security Central console
+## Task 1: Access Security Central console

 You have been given a randomly generated password for the *`AVADMIN`* and *`AVAUDITOR`* user login for the Security Central console.
 When you log into the Security Central console for the first time using these users, you will be asked to change the password.